railwayapp/docs/src/docs/guides/services.md

 You must link your Railway account to GitHub, to enable Railway to connect to your GitHub repositories.  <a href="https://github.com/apps/railway-app/installations/new" target="_blank">You can configure the Railway App in GitHub by clicking this link.</a>

-### Deploying from a Docker Image
+### Deploying a public Docker Image

-To deploy from a docker image, specify the path of the image when prompted in the creation flow.
+To deploy from a public Docker image, specify the path of the image when prompted in the creation flow.

 Railway can deploy images from <a href="https://hub.docker.com/" target="_blank">Docker Hub</a> or <a href="https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry" target="_blank">GitHub Container Registry</a>.
 Example paths -